Kvieta1990/Kvieta1990.github.io/_posts/2024-05-25-dirac_equation.md

 So, the energy value corresponding to the solution of Dirac equation for electron at rest does reproduce what special relativity is supposed to give us, i.e., $$E = mc^2$$.
 Therefore, zero mass should correspond to zero energy and vice versa, namely, zero energy corresponds to `nothing`.
 So, what does negative energy really mean?

-With a two-component spinor space, the spin operator (the $z$-component) is given by the Pauli matrix and for the four-component wavefunction, the z-component of the spin operator can be constructed by putting two Pauli matrices along the diagonal, as,
+With a two-component spinor space, the spin operator (the $$z$$-component) is given by the Pauli matrix and for the four-component wavefunction, the z-component of the spin operator can be constructed by putting two Pauli matrices along the diagonal, as,

 $$
 \hat{\Sigma}_z = \begin{bmatrix}1 & 0 & 0 & 0 \\ 0 & -1 & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & -1 \end{bmatrix}\ \ \ \ (39)